 just the facts.

-So Jason and Kim did what any two self respecting, socially responsible people do in a situation like that, they began researching an alternative.
-Obviously, disposables were out.
-Cloth used too much water for the water conscious couple living in drought-stricken Australia.
+So Jason and Kim began researching an alternative.
+Obviously, conventional disposables were out.
+Cloth used too much water for the water-conscious couple living in drought-stricken Australia.
 And then they found it.
-A company in Tasmania made flushable diapers.
-An earth friendly option in their own backyard!
+A company in Tasmania made compostable (wet ones only) diapers.
 They were delighted.
-Just a small shipping charge away and an order was on its way.
+Just a small shipping charge and an order was on its way.
 The idea went over big with family and friends.

 And so, Jason and Kim brought this revolutionary new concept to the U.S. (along with their baby and dog).
 They now know everything there is to know about diapers.
 They can recite data in their sleep.
-Drop them a line sometime to say hi, or if you're inclined, to say thanks for keeping diapers out of landfills.
+Drop them a line sometime to say hi.
 And please, pass the word.

 By the way, Kim and Jason are now the proud parents of two boys, Fynn and Harper. gDiapered from day one.